 Description of the Covid-19 Location: Beal High School Campus task/activity: Full re-opening of schools March 8th 2021 Central Services and school based administrative and premises staff.
-School visitors and contractors Name of person(s) Trevor Button Job title(s): Principal for and on behalf of the Trust Executive completing assessment: Trevol Batton Job title(3).
-Timesparior and on behalf of the Trust Exceutive Local reference no: n/a Risk Register No: n/a - Date of this assessment: 28 th March 2021 Date of signing: 28 th March 2021 Date of next Review: Review required if there is a significant change Signed by (Department Cotto or Government guidance changes.
-Manager): 7,00.02
+School visitors and contractors Name of person(s) Trevor Button Job title(s): Principal for and on behalf of the Trust Executive completing assessment: · Local reference no: n/a Risk Register No: n/a Date of this assessment: 11 th May 2021 Date of signing: 11 th May 2021 Date of next Review: Review required if there is a significant change Signed by (Department Date of flext Review: , (3th or Government guidance changes.
+Manager):